-Bedbugs, although an annoyance, are unable to transmit disease and are not harmful or hazardous to your health.
-Therefore, they are not regulated by the Broome County Department of Health.
-Complaints regarding bedbugs should be directed to your local code enforcement officer.
+Bed bugs, although an annoyance, are unable to transmit disease and are not harmful or hazardous to your health.
+Therefore, they are not regulated by the Broome County Health Department.
+Complaints regarding bed bugs should be directed to your local code enforcement officer.

 Broome County Health Department Bed Bug Fact Sheet

 (Adapted from the New York City Department of Health and Mental Hygiene)

 WHAT ARE BED BUGS?

 Bed bugs are small insects that feed on human blood.
 They are usually active at night when people are sleeping.
 Adult bed bugs have flat, rusty-red-colored oval bodies.
 About the size of an apple seed, they are big enough to be easily seen, but often hide in cracks in furniture, floors, or walls.
 When bed bugs feed, their bodies swell and become brighter red.
 They can live for several months without food or water.